Metropolitan Water Reclamation District of Greater Chicago

 Phase I Cleaning/Televising: We will set up daily temporary lane closure for intermittent operations.
 Most of the inspection locations we will only need to close the lane during work hours.

-*What to Expect – Traffic Delays with lane re-direction on Northbound Brainard Ave. and Eastbound Jackson Ave. during the hours of 7AM to 5PM Monday thru Friday, (Saturday work determined by necessity) duration is anticipated to take 2-3 months for Cleaning and 30 days for Televising.
+*What to Expect – Traffic Delays with lane re-direction on Northbound Brainard Ave. and Eastbound Jackson Ave while crews are active, Monday thru Friday, (Saturday work determined by necessity).

 Phase II Sewer Rehabilitation: This will be a small daily lane closure needed for access to all sewer to rehabilitate them.

-*What to Expect – Traffic Delays with lane re-direction on Northbound Brainard Ave. and Eastbound Jackson Ave. during the hours of 7AM to 5PM Monday thru Friday, (Saturday work determined by necessity) duration is anticipated to take 1-2 months.
+*What to Expect – Traffic Delays with lane re-direction at each setup location while crews are active, Monday thru Friday, (Saturday work determined by necessity).

-Phase III Manhole Rehabilitation: This will be a small daily lane closure needed for access to all 18 manholes to rehabilitate them.
+Phase III Manhole Rehabilitation: This will be a small daily lane closure needed for access to the 18 manholes near the street to rehabilitate them.

-*What to Expect – Traffic Delays with lane re-direction on Northbound Brainard Ave. and Eastbound Jackson Ave. during the hours of 7AM to 5PM Monday thru Friday, (Saturday work determined by necessity) duration is anticipated to take 1-2 months.
+*What to Expect – Traffic Delays with lane re-direction at each setup location while crews are active, Monday thru Friday, (Saturday work determined by necessity).

 Frequently Asked Questions